Minsu386/til/ZTM/Learning to Learn.md

 Principle: Compound Learning
 - learning occurs everyday in life
 -  learn small little chunks each day, small changes every single day
+- Be persistent
+  - 1% every day and in 70days you are twice as good -Alan Weiss, Ph.D.

+Principle: Failures Don't Count
 -